HassanAsali/Smart-Methods-Summer-Training-2026/03-AI-and-ROS/Task-01-Image-Classification/README.md

 The Python script is very simple:

-First, it loads the trained model then it reads the labels after that, I give it an image to test the model predicts which class the image belongs to Finally, it shows the predicted class and the confidence score.
+First, it loads the trained model.
+Then it reads the labels.
+After that, I give it an image to test.
+The model predicts which class the image belongs to.
+Finally, it shows the predicted class and the confidence score.

 ---